 Oral Surgery Specialist Q&A

 If you are looking for a dentist who has extensive experience in wisdom teeth extractions and oral surgery, then NuSmile Dental & Orthodontics is the right place for you.
-For more information please call us or schedule an appointment online.
+Dr. Lawrence Wu, DDS, will help to improve your oral health.
+For more information please contact us or schedule an appointment online.
 We are conveniently located at 1319 Blossom Hill Rd, San Jose, CA 95118.

 Thankfully, oral hygiene is relatively easy to maintain with flossing daily and brushing twice daily.
 This can prevent a large number of oral health problems, such as tooth decay, infections, and gingivitis.
 Unfortunately, even with perfect oral care, sometimes oral surgery is necessary.
 This is often ordered to fix structural abnormalities and remove teeth, but may also be performed when attempting to save a tooth.